 Additional support from social care for disabled children and young people and their families may include adaptations and equipment, respite care or care in the home.
 If you think you or your child would benefit from help from social care, you can contact the Whole Life Disability Service.

 In some cases, where children's needs are not being met by the support already in place, the Common Assessment Framework (CAF) may be used to bring all the professionals involved together and develop a coordinated plan to identify and meet your child's needs.

 The action plan from the PCR forms part of the information that is sent to a decision-making panel, which decides if a full statutory assessment is required.

-You will be informed of the panel's decision whether or not to proceed with a full assessment.
+You will be informed of the panel's decision to proceed with a full assessment.

 If the panel decides a full assessment is required, you will receive more information about this process from the LA.

 Following the statutory assessment, a decision will be made to issue an EHCP.
 You will be contacted about this decision.
 If the decision is to not issue an EHCP, you will be advised of your right to appeal.